oqtane/oqtane.docs/Oqtane.Docs/articles/documentation/index.md

 The `Oqtane.Docs` project generates the documentation for Oqtane using [docfx](https://dotnet.github.io/docfx/).

-The generator will compile all of Oqtane and create an output into `../../oqtane.docs`.
+The generator will compile all of Oqtane and create an output into `../docs`.
-Note that this target is outside of the normal Oqtane repo structure, because it's meant to be deployed to a separate repo https://github.com/oqtane/oqtane.docs and then hosted on https://docs.oqtane.org
+Note that this docs project is outside of the normal `oqtane.framework` repo structure, because it's meant to be deployed to a separate repo https://github.com/oqtane/oqtane.docs and then hosted on https://docs.oqtane.org

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

 ## Important Considerations